 Conflicts can occur when a control port pair is used for different instructions (TimerInput(), PulseCount(), SDI12Recorder(), WaitDigTrig()).
 For example, if C1 is used for SDI12Recorder(), C2 cannot be used for TimerInput(), PulseCount(), or WaitDigTrig().

-Maximum Input Voltage: ±20 VDC
+Sustained Input Voltage without Damage: ±20 VDC